MarufZak/study-logs/grokking-web-application-security/README.md

 Same can happen with command injections, where user input is expected to build a command, like `nslookup {address}`.

 Generally, it’s recommended to use higher level APIs, because they come with built in escaping of special-meaning characters.

+### Handling resources

+As our application grows, it needs precise structure.
+HTTP specification includes special methods, that must be included in HTTP request.
+These includes GET, POST, PUT, DELETE.
+We are free to use whichever method we want for whichever action we want to perform, but there are some bad practices.
+For example using GET to delete an account is CSRF vulnerability.

+There is a philosophy, though, called _Representational state transfer_ (REST), which makes the architecture more organizable.
+It includes:

+1. Each resource should be represented by a single path, `/books` to retrieve the list, and `/books/123` to retrieve the details.
+2. Each location should be free of implementation details.
+For example some locations look like `login.php`.
+3. Actions should be performed by appropriate HTTP method.